connorjnel/ZTM---Complete-Web-Dev/README.md

 Enjoying it so far, nice theoretical section in beginning and going to be doing everything including basics like HTML & CSS, need my own notes on those since im handwriting everything now

-Very happy so far in course - Advanced JS kicked my ass though
+Very happy so far in course - Advanced JS kicked my ass though :D